 Decrease salt in your child's diet.
 Cutting the amount of salt (sodium) in your child's diet will help lower his or her blood pressure.
 Children ages 4 to 8 shouldn't have more than 1,200 milligrams (mg) a day, and older children shouldn't have more than 1,500 mg a day.

-- Get the whole family involved.
-It may be hard for your child to make healthy lifestyle changes if you or your child's siblings don't eat a healthy diet or exercise.
-So, set a good example.
-Your whole family will benefit from eating a healthier diet.
-You can also join in the fun of riding your bikes together, playing catch or walking to the park as a family.
+- Get the family involved.
+It can be hard for your child to make healthy lifestyle changes if other family members don't eat well or exercise.
+Set a good example.
+Your whole family will benefit from eating better.
+Create family fun by playing together — ride bikes, play catch or take a walk.

 Preparing for your appointment

 Your child's blood pressure will be checked as part of a routine complete physical exam or during any pediatric doctor appointment when indicated.
 Before a blood pressure check, make sure your child hasn't had caffeine or another simulant.